matea-nikolac/insta-forked/README.md

 * Bootstrap

 ## Brief
+Here are the technical requirements for the project:

 * Build a full-stack application by making your own backend and your own front-end
 * Use an Express API to serve your data from a Mongo database
 * Consume your API with a separate front-end built with React